-Combustible Non-Combustibles Unlisted single wall metal pipe Do NOT Use Do NOT Use Single wall CPVC pipe Do NOT Use Do NOT Use UL 1738 listed Category IV vent Per manufacturer's listing Per manufacturer's listing
+Combustible Non-Combustibles Unlisted single wall metal pipe Do NOT Use Do NOT Use Single wall CPVC/PVC pipe Do NOT Use Do NOT Use UL 1738 listed Category IV vent Per manufacturer's listing Per manufacturer's listing

 NOTICE!
 Make sure that the weight of the vent is not supported by the boiler vent collar.
 The collar is not designed to support the weight of the vent.
-The CPVC or manufactured vent system shall be supported in accordance with the manufacturer's instructions.
 Horizontal vent sections shall be supported in a manner to prevent sags or low spots where condensate can collect.
 Structural supports must be connected to building elements of sufficient strength to withstand the weight of the vent system and any bending forces imposed by the venting system.